dbhilder/dbhilder.github.io/oooh/index.md

 ![CI/CD Pipeline](../assets/oooh_ci-cd.png)

 As the diagram shows, the pipeline starts with a commit to the GitHub repository.
 This triggers a build in CircleCI, which runs the integration tests and builds a Docker image.
 If the build is successful, the image is pushed to the ECR repository.
 The FluxCD operator in the cluster watches the ECR repository for changes, and for environments where auto deploy is enabled, it updates the HelmRelease resource for the service with the updated image tag which triggers an update to the cluster.
-For environments where auto deploy is not enabled, such as stage and production, the HelmRelease resource is manually updated with the new image tag by and admin and committed to the Git repo which triggers the update to the cluster.
+For environments where auto deploy is not enabled, such as stage and production, the HelmRelease resource is manually updated with the new image tag by an admin and committed to the Git repo which triggers the update to the cluster.
 The HelmRelease resource also defines all the values for the service's Helm chart, so updates to the various Kubernetes and Istio configurations, as well as application specific properties, can be applied in the manner and will be fully auditable and reversible.

 # Load Testing